 Yoga promotes health and wellbeing in body, mind and spirit.

-- Hatha yoga is the most widely known and commonly practised form of yoga in the West and it works by using the body and the breath to release any tension we feel in body and mind and to calm the mind.
+- Hatha yoga is the most widely known and commonly practised form of yoga in the West, using the body and breath.

 - Gnana yoga is the path of wisdom and knowledge.